timoffex/life/README.md

 The code uses a special combinator `%=%` that's not provided with the `lens` package but was easy to write.
-Before I wrote it, I tried several ways of doing multiple updates to a variable.
+Before I wrote it, I tried several ways of performing multiple updates to the target of a lens.
 I wanted something that was as concise as Dart's `..` ("cascade") operator which allows one to write

 ```dart
 mouse